 On January 1, 2008, DISH Network completed the distribution of its technology and set-top box business and certain infrastructure assets (the "Spin-off") into a separate publicly-traded company, EchoStar.
 DISH Network and EchoStar operate as separate publicly-traded companies and neither entity has any ownership interest in the other.
-However, a substantial majority of the voting power of the shares of both DISH Network and EchoStar is owned beneficially by Charles W. Ergen, our Chairman and Chief Executive Officer, and by certain trusts established by Mr. Ergen for the benefit of his family.
+However, a substantial majority of the voting power of the shares of both DISH Network and EchoStar is owned beneficially by Charles W. Ergen, our Chairman, and by certain trusts established by Mr. Ergen for the benefit of his family.
 EchoStar provides the vast majority of our satellite transponder capacity and is a key supplier of other related services to us.
+Furthermore, we have an authorized representative arrangement with Hughes, a wholly owned subsidiary of EchoStar, under the MSA which offers satellite broadband Internet services to customers.
 See "Item 1A.
-Risk Factors" and Note 15 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information.
+Risk Factors" and Note 16 in the Notes to our Consolidated Financial Statements in this Annual Report on Form 10-K for further information.